TrevorReznick/openfav-auth/README.md

 cp .env.example .env and insert the supabase url and supabase key Install dependecies and run it, that's all

+## Deploy:
+This web app is optimized to be deployed on vercel; but you can choose another service, payng attention to the set correct adapter in the astro.config.mjs

 ## Live link
 [Openfav-auth](https://openfav-auth.vercel.app)